 It is essential that the home address information be complete and correct.
 If either (a) the household has moved to a new address with the same phone number, or (b) the information displayed is not complete, you must obtain complete address information including street number, street name and type (road, street, etc.) and the community name.
+Most households in the GTA should possess a civic address.
+ELC's and Lot and Concessions should only be used as a last resort.
 A rural route or post office box number is NOT a complete address; you must obtain the actual location of the residence.
 Most rural areas in the survey area are now set up for 911 service.
 This means they should have street numbers and names (ELC, Emergency Location Codes).
 Probe for this information.
 However, lot and concession numbers may be used if there is no street address.
 Lot and concession addresses are entered as the lot number in the street number field and "Lot Concession 10" in the street name field.
-Make sure you confirm the township of where they live.
+Make sure you confirm the township in which they live.
 Postal code is not required when you are recording a new home address.